Combinatorial Multi-Access Coded Caching: Improved Rate-Memory Trade-off with Coded Placement: Main Results

 Now, we present a lower bound on the optimal rate-memory trade-off for the $(C,r,M,N)$ combinatorial MACC scheme. \begin{thm} For the $(C,r,M,N)$ combinatorial MACC scheme

 where $\omega_{s,\ell} = \min(C-s,\min\limits_i \binom{s+i}{r}\geq \ceil{\frac{N}{\ell}})$. \end{thm} Proof of Theorem \ref{lowerbound} is given in Section \ref{proof:thm3}. $\blacksquare$

 The lower bound in Theorem \ref{lowerbound} has two parameters: $s$, which is related to the number of caches, and $\ell$, which is associated with the number of transmissions.
 To obtain this lower bound, we consider $s\in [r:C] $ caches and $\binom{s}{r}$ users who access caches only from those $s$ caches.
 From $\ceil{{N}/{\binom{s}{r}}}$ number of transmissions, all the $N$ files can be decoded at the $\binom{s}{r}$ users' end by appropriately choosing the demand vectors.
 Further, we split the total $\ceil{{N}/{\binom{s}{r}}}$ transmissions into $\ell$ transmissions and the remaining $\ceil{{N}/{\binom{s}{r}}}-\ell$ transmissions.
 Then, we bound the uncertainty in those two cases separately.
 This bounding technique is similar to the approach used in \cite{STC} and \cite{NaR2}, where lower bounds were derived for the dedicated cache scheme and the MACC scheme with cyclic wrap-around, respectively.

+In Fig. \ref{plot1}, we plot the rate-memory trade-off in Theorem \ref{thm:scheme1} along with that of the MKR scheme.
+For $0\leq M\leq 7$ ($t=1$ gives $M=7$), both the schemes have the same rate-memory trade-off.
+However, for $M> 7$, our scheme has a strictly lower rate compared to the MKR scheme.
+It is worth noting that, in order to achieve $R(M)=0$, it is sufficient to have $M=N/r$, whereas, in the optimal scheme with uncoded placement, $M=N(C-r+1)/C$ is required to achieve $R(M)=0$.
+In Fig. \ref{plot3}, we compare the performance of the $(5,3,M,10)$ combinatorial MACC scheme under uncoded and coded placements.
+The rate-memory trade-off of the optimal scheme under uncoded placement (MKR scheme) is denoted as $R^*_{uncoded}(M)$, whereas $R_{coded}(M)$ is obtained from Theorem \ref{thm:scheme1} and Theorem \ref{thm:scheme2}, where the placement is coded.
 For the $(4,2,M,6)$ combinatorial MACC scheme, the improvement in rate using coded placement can be observed from Fig. \ref{plot2}.
 Also, notice that the rate-memory trade-off in Theorem \ref{thm:scheme1}, Theorem \ref{thm:scheme2} are optimal when $M\geq 2.5$, and $M\leq 0.75$, respectively.

 Using the lower bound in Theorem \ref{lowerbound}, we show the following optimality results.
 First, we prove that the rate-memory trade-off in Theorem \ref{thm:scheme1} is optimal at a higher memory regime. \begin{thm} For the $(C,r,M,N)$ combinatorial MACC scheme